 - Changes in the fair value of fixed maturity securities, primarily corporate bonds for which the fair value option has been elected, are used as a capital-efficient way to economically hedge interest rate and credit spread-related risk.
-The change in the fair value of the corporate bond hedging program in the first quarter of 2018 reflected losses due to increases in interest rates and widening of credit spreads, while the first quarter of 2017 had a small gain, due to tightening of credit spreads.
-The change in the fair value of the hedging bonds, which is excluded from the adjusted pre-tax income of the Individual Retirement and Group Retirement segments, is reported in net investment income on the Consolidated Statements of Income (Loss). - Changes in the fair value of interest rate derivative contracts, which included swaps, swaptions and futures, resulted in net losses in the first quarters of 2018 and 2017 driven by higher interest rates. - The change in the fair value of equity derivative contracts, which included futures and options, reflected gains in the first quarter of 2018 compared to losses in the in the same period in the prior year, which varied based on the relative change in equity market returns in the respective periods.
+The change in the fair value of the corporate bond hedging program in the three- and six-month periods ended June 30, 2018 reflected losses due to increases in interest rates and widening of credit spreads, while the three- and six-month periods ended June 30, 2017 reflected gains, due to tightening of credit spreads.
+The change in the fair value of the hedging bonds, which is excluded from the adjusted pre-tax income of the Individual Retirement and Group Retirement segments, is reported in net investment income on the Consolidated Statements of Income (Loss). - Changes in the fair value of interest rate derivative contracts, which included swaps, swaptions and futures, resulted in net losses driven by higher interest rates in the three- and six-month periods ended June 30, 2018 compared to net gains from interest rate declines in the same periods in the prior year. - The change in the fair value of equity derivative contracts, which included futures and options, reflected lower losses in the threeand six-month periods ended June 30, 2018 compared to the same periods in the prior year, which varied based on the relative change in equity market returns in the respective periods.